tylermercer/personal-website/src/content/posts/software/free-lunches.md

 - **We can focus on learning web development principles**[^leatherman-tweet] rather than learning an abstraction on top of the web.
-In Russell's words, "I promise you, there’s life after the framework that you love right now."[^lost-decade]
+In Russell’s words, "I promise you, there’s life after the framework that you love right now."[^lost-decade]
 - **We can explore and learn how to use performance-focused frameworks** to